chris-etheridge/alabaster-android/README.md

 ### What?

-This is thie [alabaster skin](https://github.com/tonsky/alabaster-lighttable-skin) for Android Studio.
+This is the [alabaster skin](https://github.com/tonsky/alabaster-lighttable-skin) for Android Studio.

 It's a good idea to use the [FiraCode](https://github.com/tonsky/FiraCode) font.